gholt/swiftly/doc/source/index.rst

     Copyright 2011-2013 Gregory Holt

-    A work in progress.
     Currently provides a Client class and a command line tool for common Swift functions.
-Works both with access as an external, end user to a Swift cluster and as an internal administrator of a cluster with direct access to the rings and to all back end servers.
+Works both with access as a standard external user and as an internal administrator of a cluster with direct access to the rings and to all back end servers.

+    Source code available at <http://github.com/gholt/swiftly>

 Contents
 --------